dimaip/dimaip.github.io/_posts/2015-11-03-yandex-shri.md

 ---
 layout: post
-title:  "My adventures at Yandex Interface Coding School"
+title:  "My adventures at Yandex Interface Development School"
 description: "What a developer can learn from Yandex"
 image: "http://hsto.org/storage2/97f/ecb/f2d/97fecbf2d58d55411159a5d5896d24de.jpg"
 tags: yandex frontend
 comments: true
 ---

 It's been a while since I had last written to my blog, and there's a good reason: for last three month I was caught in a crazy adventure.
-Just for fun I tried to enroll to [Yandex Interface Developer School](https://academy.yandex.ru/events/shri/).
+Just for fun I tried to enroll to [Yandex Interface Development School](https://academy.yandex.ru/events/shri/).
 To those who don't know, Yandex is a Russian search engine giant, largest IT company in Europe, in other words these guys have quite some experience in frontend development.
 Every year they organize a free intensive frontend coding course with strong team work and practical side.
 Their motivation to host such coding schools is to improve quality of ecosystem of Russian internet by training better developers, which is a very noble goal indeed.

 I had heard about this school before, but didn't seriously think I would be able to get through the competition.
 One evening I roughly sketched the solutions to three test tasks ([fix some broken JS code](https://gist.github.com/dimaip/28e478f7c2783405d405), [write audio player with Web Audio API](https://gist.github.com/dimaip/e8acf0b1b87c3083bbe9) and make a [CSS flight table](https://gist.github.com/dimaip/c1c4bbb99532fd6c1bce)) and a month later, to my utter surprise, I got a positive response.
 In total, there were 36 of us who made it.